Batlagundu: Geography

 The Town is a gateway to the Madurai district, Theni district, and Kodaikanal.
 Batlagundu is surrounded by many small hills which are called "kundru" in Tamil.

 Climate

-As situated under the foothills of Kodaikanal, Batlagundu experiences cool breeze throughout the year, especially during the Southeast Monsoon.
+As situated under the foothills of Kodaikanal, Batlagundu experiences cool breeze throughout the year, especially during the Northeast Monsoon.
 Batlagundu receives a good rainfall during Monsoon.

 Demographics

 Batlagundu is a Town Panchayat city in the district of Dindigul and Nilakkottai Taluks.
 The Batlagundu city is divided into 18 wards for elections held every five years.

 Batlagundu Town Panchayat has total Administration over 8,878 houses to which it supplies basic amenities like water and sewerage.
 It also authorize to build roads within Town limits and impose taxes on properties coming under its jurisdiction.

 In the 2001 India census, Batlagundu (PIN: 624202) had a population of 22,007.
 Males constitute 51% of the population and females 49%.
 Batlagundu has an average literacy rate of 76%, higher than the national average of 59.5%; with 54% of the males and 46% of females literate.
 9% of the population is under 6 years of age.
 According to the 2011 census, the town had a population of 32577.